meerasndr/mysite/content/posts/puppeteer-experiments.md

 I presented my first public tech-talk last week [here](https://www.meetup.com/WrocTypeScript/events/sjzhvqybcmbfc/).
 Due to the pandemic situation worldwide, most meetups have become virtual.
 So, I had the opportunity to present at a Poland-based meetup, from India!

 The title of my talk was: `Cross-browser testing and automation with Puppeteer and TypeScript`.
-It was mostly a code-walkthrough of sorts.
+It was a code-walkthrough of sorts.
 The mini(some even micro)-projects I presented were:
 - Hello Puppeteer : Screenshot & Image blocking demo
 - Testing DOM elements using Jest + Puppeteer
 - Tracking DOM value changes + GraphQL event notification (homegrown discount notification service!)